 - Paris: public archives of the Ancien Régime, minutes of the Parisian notaries

-- Pierrefitte-sur-Seine: Public Archives of French Revolution until today, private funds (all periods)
+- Pierrefitte-sur-Seine: Public Archives of French Revolution until today, private fonds (all periods)

 - Fontainebleau: specific public funds (naturalization records after 1930, career records of officials from the 1960s onwards, records approval of vehicles in particular), audiovisual archives, private archives of architects.

-Among others contains restitution- and/or compensation-related materials: holds restitution files, some outlined on CIVS' website: "Guide to searching the Archives on Spoliations and Restitution" (2000)
+Among others, the National Archives hold documentation on restitution- and/or compensation-related materials: some of which are outlined on CIVS' website: "Guide to searching the Archives on Spoliations and Restitution" (2000).

 Finding Aids, Guides, and Publication

 It is possible to search the Archives nationales' online catalogues here:

 Monday to Saturday from 9 a.m. to 4:45 p.m.